Grease (musical): 2007 Broadway and London revivals and UK tours

-A further UK and Ireland tour of Grease is scheduled to commence from Curve, Leicester on 30 July 2021.
-The production has been repeatedly rescheduled from earlier 2021 dates as well as its originally scheduled tour in 2020, owing to the COVID-19 pandemic.
+A further UK and Ireland tour of Grease was scheduled to commence from Curve, Leicester, on 30 July 2021.
 This production will star Peter Andre as Teen Angel and Vince Fontaine.
 The production will be directed by Nikolai Foster and choreographed by Arlene Phillips.
+It is unknown if this tour went to production or not, as it was repeatedly rescheduled from earlier 2021 dates as well as its originally scheduled tour in 2020, owing to the COVID-19 pandemic.

 2008 U.S. tour

-A U.S. national tour began on December 2, 2008 in Providence, Rhode Island and closed on May 23, 2010 at the Palace Theatre in Cleveland, Ohio.
+A U.S. national tour began on December 2, 2008, in Providence, Rhode Island, and closed on May 23, 2010, at the Palace Theatre in Cleveland, Ohio.
 Taylor Hicks reprised his role as the Teen Angel after playing the part on Broadway, with Eric Schneider as Danny and Emily Padgett as Sandy.
 Lauren Ashley Zakrin replaced Emily Padgett as Sandy in October and Ace Young joined the tour as Danny on December 1, 2009.